bkrem/react-nft-gallery/README.md

 >
 > This means:
 >
+> - The gallery may see breaking changes between minor versions until `v1.0.0` is released.
 > - The gallery may not always render/behave as expected across different browsers & browser versions.
 >   Please [open an issue](https://github.com/bkrem/react-nft-gallery/issues) in this case.
 > - The gallery may not render/behave as expected for your use case.